+- (a) Generally.
 The Court encourages the use of Alternative Dispute Resolution ("ADR") when the parties believe the issues may be resolved through a non-adversarial process.
 The Court may direct the use of ADR and appoint a mediator in cases it determines are well-suited to non-judicial resolution.
-The courtroom deputy coordinates the use of ADR in bankruptcy matters.

-(b) The District Court's Early Neutral Evaluation Process and Goals.
+The courtroom deputy coordinates the use of ADR in bankruptcy matters. - (b) The District Court's Early Neutral Evaluation Process and Goals.
 The provisions of the District Court Local Rules regarding Early Neutral Evaluation ("ENE") apply in Bankruptcy Court, subject to modifications necessary to ensure a specialized panel and requirements appropriate to bankruptcy issues.
 On consent of all parties, or entry of this Court's order, the parties to an adversary proceeding or contested matter will pursue ENE, and complete ENE by the deadline set in the scheduling order.
 The courtroom deputy coordinates use of ENE in bankruptcy matters.

-VT.
-LBR 9021-1.
+RULE 9021-1.
 MEMORANDA OF DECISION, JUDGMENTS, AND ORDERS.

-Copies of all memoranda of decision, judgments, orders entered after evidentiary hearings, and all orders that set forth a detailed explanation of a ruling, are posted on the Court's website.
+Memoranda of decision, judgments, orders entered after evidentiary hearings, and all orders that set forth a detailed explanation of a ruling, are posted on the Court's website.
 These documents are available to the public and may be searched by cite, case number, date, or keyword.
-Parties may cite to the Court's memoranda of decision and orders found on the Court's website even if designated as "Not for Publication" and need not provide copies of any posted decisions or orders to opposing parties or the Court.
+Parties may cite to the Court's rulings on the Court's website even if designated "Not for Publication" and need not provide copies of any posted decisions or orders to opposing parties or the Court.

-VT.
-LBR 9022-1.
+RULE 9022-1.
 NOTICE OF DECREES, JUDGMENTS, AND ORDERS.

-All decrees, judgments, and orders of the Court will be filed electronically, and in accordance with these Rules; electronic filing of the decrees, judgments, and orders, constitutes entry on the docket kept by the Clerk pursuant to Bankruptcy Rules 5003 and 9021.
+All decrees, judgments, and orders of the Court will be filed electronically and in accordance with these Rules; the electronic filing of the decrees, judgments, and orders constitutes entry on the docket kept by the Clerk pursuant to Bankruptcy Rules 5003 and 9021.

-VT.
-LBR 9023-1/VT.
-LBR 9024-1.
+RULE 9023-1/9024-1.
 MOTIONS TO RECONSIDER.

 Any motion captioned as a "Motion to Reconsider" will be treated as a motion to alter or amend a judgment or for relief from a judgment or order under Bankruptcy Rule 9023(e) or 9024.
-Such a motion must set forth the grounds alleged to satisfy the criteria set forth in Bankruptcy Rule 9023 or 9024, including the time period for filing the motion.
+Such a motion must address the criteria contained in Bankruptcy Rule 9023 or 9024.
 Responses to such a motion are not required.
 However, if a party wishes to respond, they must file their response within seven days of service of motion.
-The Court will set a hearing on the motion if it determines a hearing is necessary.
+The Court will set a hearing on the motion if it determines one is necessary.

-VT.
-LBR 9027-1.
+RULE 9027-1.
 REMOVAL/REMAND.